React <Activity /> deep dive: keep state, pause Effects, background render — practical patterns, real edge cases, and rollout checklist

 03

-React <Activity />: keep state, pause Effects, background render
+React <Activity />: keep state, pause Effects, and render in the background

 04